 Our Lucerne resource area is located in Storey County, Nevada, approximately three miles south of Virginia City and 30 miles southeast of Reno.
 The Lucerne resource area was host to the Company's most-recent test mining operations from 2012 through 2015.
 The heap processing facility is in American Flat, approximately three quarters of a mile west of the Lucerne mine.
+Lucerne is the subject of ongoing assessment, exploration and development plans by Tonogold.

-The Company achieved initial production and held its first pour of gold and silver on September 29, 2012.
+The Company achieved initial production and first poured gold and silver on September 29, 2012.
 The Company ceased mining in 2015 and concluded processing in 2016.
 From 2012 through 2016, the Company mined and processed approximately 2.6 million tons of mineralized material, and produced 59,515 ounces of gold and 735,252 ounces of silver.